 The Importance of a P60

-A key part of the UK tax system is PAYE (Pay as you Earn), about 32.53 million people are employed, work and pay employment taxes in the UK as per the Office of National Statistics.
+A key part of the UK tax system is PAYE (Pay as you Earn), about 32.53 million (2019) people are employed, work and pay employment taxes in the UK as per the Office of National Statistics.
 It is therefore very important for individuals to understand how they are taxed and the basic forms that apply to them.
-Our Accountants have worked hard to explain in this article what a P60 is and how it might apply to you.
+Our Accountants have worked hard to explain in this article what a P60 is, its importance, and how it might apply to you.

 Related: If you are an employer or thinking about employing people you should read our comprehensive payroll compliance guide.